Transfer VHS to digital.

 The file format you choose determines the video’s quality, file size, and compatibility with different devices.
 For home movies, the MP4 format is almost always the best choice.
 It offers a great balance of high quality and manageable file size, making it easy to store, share, and play on nearly any device, from your phone to your smart TV.
 Most video capture devices and software will allow you to save your digital videos as MP4 files.
 This format is the modern standard, ensuring your memories will be accessible for years to come without needing special software to view them.

-Always Do a Final Quality Check
+Don't Skip the Final Quality Check

 Before you pack up your equipment, make sure you watch your newly digitized videos from start to finish.
 Check for any glitches, audio sync problems, or dropped frames that may have occurred during the recording process.
 It’s a good idea to do a few practice runs with less important tapes before you start converting your most cherished family videos.
 This allows you to work out any kinks in your setup.
 A final quality check ensures the digital version is a faithful copy of the original, preserving your memories exactly as you remember them.